gvSIGAssociation/gvnix/addon-cit-security/docs/pd-addon-cit-security.rst

 TODO
 ====

-* Review the packages of the WS client and Authentication artifacts
 * Change the login i18n description to avoid "admin" username and "admin" password.
 * applicationContext-security should be generated from Roo service instead of use this addon template.